FactomProject/factom-docs/wallet/includes/_factom-explorer.md

 An Entry Credit (EC) Block is a data structure which packages Chain Commits, Entry Commits, and EC balance increases over a ten-minute period.
 The Entries are ordered in the Entry Block in the order that they were received by each Federated server.
 All the Federated servers contribute to the building of the EC Block.

-The Entry Credit Block consists of a header and a body.
-The body is composed of primarily Commits and balance increases with minute markers and server markers distributed throughout the body.
+The [Entry Credit Block](http://explorer.factom.org/ecblock/b3633e936305288392e322dbfc406537647a2c6119d313aac8673c34ff2ea8c5) consists of a header and a body.
+The body is composed of primarily commits and balance increases with minute markers and server markers distributed throughout the body.

 ![Explorer 9](/images/wallet_103.png)